-As a result of its decision to recommend a sale of the KLT Gas portfolio and exit the gas business, Great Plains Energy management engaged a second third party specialist to complete a market reference valuation analyses of the KLT Gas portfolio.
-As a result of the KLT Gas strategic review and market reference valuation analysis having been conducted, an impairment test of the entire KLT Gas portfolio was performed at December 31, 2003, in accordance with SFAS No. 144, using a probability weighting of the likelihood of potential outcomes at the February 2004 meeting.
-The impairment test considered 1) the scenario of sale of the entire KLT Gas portfolio with fair value determined by a third party valuation specialist based on estimated market prices and 2) the scenario of hold and use with fair value determined by risk adjusted discounted cash flows.
+As a result of its decision to recommend a sale of the KLT Gas portfolio and exit the gas business, Great Plains Energy management engaged a second third party specialist to complete a market reference valuation analysis of the KLT Gas portfolio.
+As a result of the KLT Gas strategic review and market reference valuation analysis having been conducted, an impairment test of the entire KLT Gas portfolio was performed at December 31, 2003, in accordance with SFAS No. 144, fair value determined by risk adjusted discounted cash flows.
 The impairment test indicated that the carrying amount of the KLT Gas portfolio exceeded the probability-weighted fair value, which resulted in an impairment of \$39.3 million.
 Net of the related tax effect of \$15.1 million, the impairment reduced earnings by \$24.2 million.

 At its February 2004 meeting, the Board of Directors approved management's recommendation to sell the KLT Gas portfolio and exit the gas business.
-Consequently, in the first quarter of 2004, the KLT Gas portfolio will be reported as assets held for sale and KLT Gas' historical activities will be reported as discontinued operations, in accordance with SFAS No. 144.
-In the first quarter of 2004, Great Plains Energy also will write down the KLT Gas portfolio to its estimated realizable value.
-Management expects this write down to total approximately \$3 million, which net of the related tax effect of approximately \$1 million, will reduce earnings by approximately \$2 million.
-The impact on earnings will be recorded as a loss from discontinued operations in Great Plains Energy's first quarter 2004 consolidated statement of income.
-To the extent the actual proceeds from the sale of the KLT Gas portfolio differ from the estimated realizable value used to determine the write down, any difference will be reflected by Great Plains Energy on its consolidated statement of income at the conclusion of the sale process.
+Consequently, in the first quarter of 2004, the KLT Gas portfolio was written down to its estimated net realizable value and reported as discontinued operations.
+KLT Gas' historical activities have been recast in accordance with SFAS No. 144 "Accounting for the Impairment or Disposal of Long-lived Assets."
+To the extent actual proceeds from the sale of the KLT Gas portfolio differ from the estimated realizable value used to determine the write down, any difference will be reflected by Great Plains Energy on its consolidated statement of income at the conclusion of the sale process.
+The following table summarizes the KLT Gas discontinued operations.